matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 35) Which load balancers provide global load balancing?
 Answer: HTTP(S), SSL Proxy, and TCP Proxy.
 The three global load balancers are HTTP(S), SSL Proxy, and TCP Proxy.
-Internal TCP/UD is a regional load balancer.
+Internal TCP/UDP is a regional load balancer.

 36) An app for a finance company needs access to a database and a Cloud Storage bucket.
 There is no predefined role that grants all the needed permissions without granting some permissions that are not needed.
 You decide to create a custom role.
 When defining custom roles, you should follow which of the following principles?
 Answer: Least privilege.
 Users should have only the privileges that are needed to carry out their duties, this is the principle of least privilege.
 Rotation of duties is another security principle related to having different people perform a task at a different times.
 Defense in depth is the practice of using multiple security controls to protect the same asset.
-Least Principle is not a real security principal.
-This make "Least privilege" the correct answer

 37) During an incident that has caused an application to fail, you suspect some resource may not have appropriate roles granted.
 The command to list roles granted to a resource is?